AR-k12code/HAC_Passwords/README.md

 * npm i puppeteer
 * npm i csv-parser

+## Gotchas
+If your Mailing and Physical contacts for a student have different contact ID numbers then you will need to make sure the LoginID is unique for each of them.
+Otherwise you run into a duplicate ID error.

 ## Project Goals:
 - [x] Lots of Error Control
 - [x] Processing a CSV